It\^o versus Stratonovich in a stochastic cosmological model: Introduction

 Some of the properties of this model, such as uniqueness and global existence of the solution, along with its asymptotic behavior, could be expected to hold in a stochastic counterpart of it.
 It is one of the goals of this work to specify some conditions that guarantee so.

-Now, again following \cite{john}, if we assume that the condition $3p+\rho=0$ has only to be fulfilled on average, we could write $\xi'=\xi+\frac{1}{3}$, where $\xi'$ could be any zero mean stochastic process.
+Now, again following \cite{john}, if we assume that the condition $3p+\rho=0$ has only to be fulfilled on average, we could write $\sigma \xi'=\xi+\frac{1}{3}$, where $\xi'$ could be any zero mean stochastic process.
 For simplicity, and as in \cite{john}, consider it is a standard Gaussian white noise to arrive at the model

-which is a stochastic version of the Friedmann acceleration equation.
+where the noise amplitude $\sigma>0$ has been introduced for dimensional consistency.
+This is a stochastic version of the Friedmann acceleration equation that can be slightly simplified by introducing the rescaling $t \to \sigma^2 t$ and $H \to H/\sigma^2$ to find

+where the rescaled time and Hubble parameter are obviously dimensionless (and their dimensional counterparts are trivially recovered by undoing the rescaling).
 Of course, this model is not precise, and it could only be made so by means of the introduction of a notion of stochastic integration.
 This type of matter has been studied in much detail in physics \cite{lefever}.
 In \cite{john}, the authors tacitly (not explicitly) assume the Stratonovich interpretation of noise, known to be the only one able to preserve the classical chain rule from ordinary differential calculus.
-However, as we will show herein, this choice is problematic.
-Precisely, it opens the possibility of finite time blow-ups for the Hubble parameter, phenomena of difficult physical interpretation, while this problematic disappears when the It\^o interpretation of noise is chosen.
+However, as we will show herein, this choice is somehow problematic.
+Precisely, it opens the possibility of finite time blow-ups for the Hubble parameter, phenomena of difficult (or at least not completely straightforward) physical interpretation, while this problematic disappears when the It\^o interpretation of noise is chosen.
+Before starting with this program let us emphasize that equation \eqref{cos3} constitutes an effective model.
+Its noise could be originated as a coarse-grained effect of quantum fluctuations~\cite{dms} or inhomogeneity of the distribution of matter in the universe~\cite{br}, or perhaps as a combination of these and other factors.
+While approaching this question may open the door to improve this model, herein we do not enter into these physical considerations and focus on the mathematical properties of equation~\eqref{cos3}.

 The remainder of this article is as follows.
-In section \ref{secsds} we give a concise summary on the theory of stochastic dynamical systems that we will subsequently employ.
 In section \ref{secbuge} we compare the consequences of making precise \eqref{cos3} via either the Stratonovich or the It\^o prescription; in particular, the Stratonovich interpretation of noise (the one tacitly assumed in \cite{john}) shows finite time blow-ups of the Hubble parameter with positive probability.
 In contrast, the It\^o prescription shows global existence almost surely and the expected asymptotic behavior.
-Finally, in section \ref{seccon}, we draw our main conclusions.
+In section \ref{seccon} we draw our main conclusions.
+Finally, in the Appendix, we give a concise summary on the theory of stochastic dynamical systems to cover some of the results employed in this work.